-Probably nothing: Vaginal yeast infections have few complications; probably nothing serious would happen, just continuing discomfort.
-OTOH, some apparent yeast infections have other causes, and some yeast is the result of another health problem, especially diabetes.
+Probably nothing: Vaginal yeast infections have few complications, and probably nothing serious would happen, just continuing discomfort.
+But are you sure it's yeast?
+The main symptom is itching; discharge or odor suggests another problem, including STDs.
+And some yeast infections are due to underlying health problems, expecially diabetes.
 Best to see a doctor for diagnosis and treatment.
 Good luck. ...Read more

 Urban myth: "Systemic yeast" (or systemic candidiasis) is an urban myth.
 There is no such thing.
 Vaginal yeast infections are easily treated, and if you think you have one, see your doctor -- or maybe try one of the many over-the-counter treatments.
-But for some reason you don't get treated, you won't have any health problems excpet for the genital itching, irritation, etc. ...Read more
+But if for some reason you don't get treated, you won't have any health problems except for genital itching, irritation, etc. ...Read more

 Day 7 of amoxicillin for Strep got yeast infection.
 Stopped the amoxicillin.
 Should I be worried for complications from strep stopping it 3 days early?

 Be very worried!: You must take all 10 days of the antibiotic to prevent the risk of rheumatic fever and of developing drug-resistant bacteria.
 Continue it and treat the yeast infection.
 Call your doc, to see if a a different antibiotic can be used.
 Or use otc yeast meds and take amoxicillin with 8 oz of water. ...Read more